aliotopal/EAbasedAttack/README.md

 This code generates adversarial images against a selected CNN trained on the ImageNet dataset, using an algorithm described in the TBA paper.
 To run the algorithm, you'll need to install Python 3.7 (or higher), TensorFlow 2.1, Keras 2.2, and Numpy 1.17.

 To convert a clean image to an adversarial image against a specific CNN, open the attack_EA.py file and follow the steps at the end of the file:
-Open the main.py file to set up your attack and run it:
+Open the main.py file to set up your attack:

 Step 1: Load the target CNN trained with the ImageNet dataset

-Step 3: Create the attack and generate an adversarial image:
+Step 2: Create the attack and generate an adversarial image:

       - you can select here a targeted or untargeted attack.
 If targeted attack you can decide the confidence of the target label value.